June 15, 2020

 In fulfilling this requirement, students should pay careful attention to the relationships among disciplines, departments, and divisions.
 For example, 0.50 unit in MUSC (music) and 0.50 unit in ARTS (studio art) will not together satisfy a distribution requirement, because these two disciplines, though in the same division, are in separate departments.
 The charts summarize the distinctions among disciplines, departments, and divisions.

 Students may earn 1.00 unit in a division by combining a course from an interdisciplinary program with an appropriate departmental course—but only if the interdisciplinary course is "cross-listed" in a department in this catalog.
-For example, ENVS 112, Introduction to Environmental Studies, is listed not only in the environmental studies section of the catalog but also in the biology section; thus, ENVS 112 may be paired with any biology course to satisfy the natural-science requirement.
+For example, ENVS 112, Introduction to Environmental Studies, is listed not only in the environmental studies section of the catalog but also in the biology section; thus, ENVS 112 may be paired with any 0.5 unit biology course to satisfy the natural-science requirement.
+In cases where all of the courses in an interdisciplinary major or program fall clearly within a single division (Neuroscience within the science division, Comparative World Literature within the Humanities division) 1.00 unit of course credit within that interdisciplinary program may be used to satisfy the divisional requirement.
+For specific interdisciplinary courses that count toward the fulfillment of diversification requirements, please refer to the Registrar's Office web page.

 Advanced Placement courses will not satisfy this requirement.